All you need is a valid library card to access…

 Business Insights: Information about companies, industries and more in the context of timely news, statistics, and in-depth reports.

 Overdrive: Download eBooks and eAudiobooks.
 You can check out up to 10 books for 2 weeks.
 When your time is up they automatically return themselves.
-More info down below.
 There are books only available to Lee-Whedon cardholders.
 Click on the book cover in the right column and get a full listing of titles we purchased exclusively for our patrons.
 For an online tutorial on how to use Overdrive, click here.
 Overdrive’s new app, Libby, is also available.
 To learn more about Libby, click here.

 Hoopla: Download eAudiobooks, eBooks, eComics and more, up to 8 per month.
 Simple to use and without the hassle of having to return the items you’ve borrowed.
 All you need is your library card and a web browser, smart phone or tablet to get started.

 Kids InfoBits: Contains over 100 magazines for grades K-5.
 Also includes Merriam-Websters Elementary Dictionary, maps, flags, charts, and graphs.

 Opposing Viewpoints: Contextual information and opinions on hundreds of today’s social issues for middle and high school.
 Includes full-text magazines, academic journals, news articles, primary source documents, statistics, and more.

 Research in Context: Specifically for Middle School students, combines reference content with age-appropriate videos, newspapers, magazines, primary sources, and much more.